© Mark Vector

 ‘Mum,’ I said, refusing to give up.
 ‘Should I call her Jane Bond?’

 ‘Enough!’
 She flashed the ‘don’t even bother’ look.

 I gave up.

 ‘I know what’ll cheer you up.’
 Mum looked at the wall above the fireplace where the family photo hung.
-Aunty Billie took the picture in Disneyland a week before Dad’s accident, almost two years ago.
-Shame he was screaming, but he’d always hated roller coasters.
+Aunty Billie had taken the picture in Disneyland a week before Dad’s accident, almost two years ago.
+Shame he was mid-scream, but he’d always hated rollercoasters.
 Mum’s school certificates surrounded it.
-They congratulated the Headmistress for another term with zero bullying incidents.
+Each one congratulated the Headmistress for another term of zero bullying incidents.

 ’Spot anything new?’